Skip to main content

 Create and Set up an Agent v2

-Visit one of the links below for a step-by-step guide on how to create an agent with a specific provider:
+Use one of the following guides for step-by-step instructions on how to create an agent with a specific provider:

 Create and Set up an Agent v1

 v1 is deprecated.
-Please refer to the updated Configure an Agent guide, unless you created you argent before April 2026
+Use the updated Configure an Agent guide unless your agent was created before April 2026.

-Visit one of the links below for a step-by-step guide on how to create an agent with a specific provider:
+Use one of the following guides for step-by-step instructions on how to create an agent with a specific provider:

 If you are running a legacy version of the agent (protocol version v1 in the UI), you will need to follow the legacy agent setup guide to set up your agent.